 Lasse joined Watsi on September 19th, 2013.
-Five years ago, Lasse became the 478th member to automatically support a new Watsi patient every month.
-Since then, 5,474 more people have become monthly donors!
-Lasse's most recent donation traveled 4,300 miles to support Nelson, a butcher at a small shop from Kenya, to fund treatment for a bone infection.
+Six years ago, Lasse became the 478th member to automatically support a new Watsi patient every month.
+Since then, 5,947 more people have become monthly donors!
+Lasse's most recent donation traveled 5,100 miles to support Samnang, a construction worker from Cambodia, to fund shoulder repair surgery.

 Nelson is a small business owner from Kenya and a father of four children aged between 1 and 16 years.
 He operates a butchery in Komarock where he has employed someone to help him after the accident.
 The wife and children are currently living with his parents in Muranga.
 His wife is not in any employment and their family solely depends on his business.
 Nelson lives in a rental house in Komarock and his earnings are not sufficient to meet the cost of living and pay for his surgery.
 In 2017 Nelson was involved in a road traffic accident in Komarock as he was coming from work.
 He was rushed to KNH hospital where he underwent surgery.
 Later his surgical site got an infection and a plan for nail placement to help his fracture was agreed on.
 He went to St Peter’s Uthiru in 2018 where he underwent the surgery and it was successful.
 He didn’t heal well so he came to Kijabe Hosopital for clinic where he was booked for surgery.
 He underwent a 1st stage and 2nd stage bone transport in 2019 and this was funded by the national health insurance fund.
 Currently, he has an infection and is due for urgent debridement and washout to ensure he can heal.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is helping Nelson receive treatment.
 On June 3rd, surgeons will perform a debridement and skin graft procedure.
 If not treated, Nelson will be at risk of further wound infection that could lead to amputation.
 Now, Nelson needs help to fund this $1,242 procedure.
 ‘I will be happy to go back to work being the sole breadwinner of our family.’
 Nelson said.